 Schlatter

-Schlatter's knee, or Schlatter's knee, often occurs in children and adolescents during growth spurts.
-The condition causes pain below the kneecap where the tendon from the thigh muscle (patellar tendon) attaches to the shin bone.
-The pain becomes more pronounced during sports without a long history and can last for a long time, but it often heals with proper self-care and rehabilitation.
+Schlatter's disease, or Osgood-Schlatter disease, often occurs in children and adolescents during growth spurts.
+The condition leads to pain below the kneecap where the tendon from the thigh muscle (patellar tendon) attaches to the shin bone.
+The pain becomes more pronounced during sports without a long warm-up and can persist for a longer time, but it often heals with proper self-care and rehabilitation.

-During the growth period, the growth plate of the bone is soft and flexible.
-Repeated jerks, such as during running, jumping and squatting, pull on the tendon attachment and can cause irritation, swelling and pain.
-Children between the ages of 8 and 15 are often affected, especially during physical activity that puts a lot of strain on the knee.
+During the growth period, the bone's growth plate is soft and susceptible.
+Repeated jerks, such as during running, jumping, and squatting, pull on the tendon attachment and can cause irritation, swelling, and pain.
+Children between 8 and 15 years old are often affected, especially with physical activity that puts a lot of strain on the knee.

-Schlatter's disease most often presents with symptoms that come on gradually and worsen with activity:
+Schlatter's disease usually manifests with symptoms that appear gradually and worsen with activity:

-- Sore lump under the kneecap, where the tendon attaches.
+- A tender lump below the kneecap, where the tendon attaches.

-- Pain when the child runs, jumps, bends the knee or walks up stairs.
+- Pain when the child runs, jumps, bends the knee, or climbs stairs.

 - Swelling and tenderness to the touch.

-- Stiffness after rest, for example after first exercise or sitting for a long time.
+- Stiffness after rest, for example, after intense training or sitting for a long time.

 Cause

-The most common cause is that young people play sports with a lot of jumping and running during an active growth spurt, when their skeleton has not yet matured.
-The tendon attachment is repeatedly pulled and inflamed due to the strain.
-It is common in young athletes, especially in sports such as football, handball and athletics.
+The most common cause is young people participating in sports with a lot of jumping and running during an active growth spurt, when their skeletons have not yet fully matured.
+The tendon attachment is repeatedly pulled and becomes inflamed due to the strain.
+It is common in athletic youth, especially in sports such as football, handball, and track and field.

 Diagnosis

-Usually, an examination by a physiotherapist or doctor is sufficient: knee diagnostics and physical testing are often sufficient.
-In rare cases, X-rays or ultrasounds may be needed to rule out other conditions.
+Usually, examination by a physical therapist or doctor is sufficient: knee diagnostics and physical testing are often enough.
+In rare cases, X-rays or ultrasound may be needed to rule out other conditions.

-Treatment focuses on self-care and adapted exercise to relieve pain and swelling and allow for movement without worsening the injury:
+Treatment focuses on self-care and adapted training to allow pain and swelling to enable movement without worsening the injury:

 -

-The child should avoid activities that cause pain – especially jumping and running – but can continue with other movements that do not put a lot of strain on the knee. -
+The child should avoid activities that cause pain – especially jumping and running – but can continue with other movements that do not significantly strain the knee. -

 Ice treatment

-Cold packs (10–20 minutes) after activity soothe pain and reduce swelling. -
+Cold packs (10–20 minutes) after activity calm pain and reduce swelling. -

-Focus on stretching the front and back of the thighs (quadriceps and hamstrings) to relieve the tendon attachment, preferably under the guidance of a physiotherapist. -
+Focus on stretching the front and back of the thigh (quadriceps and hamstrings) to relieve the tendon attachment, preferably under the guidance of a physical therapist. -

 Pain relief

-If necessary, mild painkillers such as ibuprofen or paracetamol can be used in consultation with a healthcare provider. -
+If necessary, mild pain relievers such as ibuprofen or paracetamol can be used in consultation with a healthcare provider. -

-A patellar strap or knee support with targeted compression (and possibly silicone pads) can relieve the tendon attachment and enable activity without pain.
+A patellar strap or knee brace with targeted compression (and possibly silicone pads) can relieve the tendon attachment and enable activity without pain.

 Recommended products

-It usually slows down as growth matures, which happens around age 14 for girls and age 16 for boys.
+It usually subsides when growth matures, which occurs around 14 years for girls and 16 years for boys.

 Does the child have to rest completely from sports?

-No. If the knee does not hurt when playing golf, swimming or cycling, these can be continued.
-Sports involving weight should be avoided until the pain subsides.
+No. If the knee does not hurt during golf, swimming, or cycling, these activities can continue.
+Sports with high impact should be avoided until the pain subsides.

 Is surgery necessary?

-Only if symptoms persist after growth, or in case of cartilage damage.
-For most people, self-care and exercise are sufficient.
+Only if symptoms persist after growth, or in cases of cartilage damage.
+For most, self-care and exercise are sufficient.

-Yes, especially straps and knee pads with targeted compression help relieve pain and provide support during activity
+Yes, especially straps and knee braces with targeted compression help relieve pain and provide support during activity.